gjeschke/MMMx/docs/source/prepare.rst

     *   information on pseudo-residues is removed
     *   standard PDB residue names are set for nucleic acids
     *   parameter ``maxchains`` allows for skipping pseudo-chains that simulate only labels
-    *   reside types CYSS and CYSM are converted to CYS, label atoms in CYSM are skipped
+    *   residue types CYSS and CYSM are converted to CYS, label atoms in CYSM are skipped

 ``getens``
 ---------------------------------